seungh06/node-sh/README.md

 </details>

 ## 🔗 UnixExtension
-Each function (except void functions) returns stdout to `UnixExtension` class that can use JavaScript API according to the type of stdout or pipe functions such as grep, sort, uniq, etc.
+Each function (except void functions) returns `UnixExtension` class that can use JavaScript API according to the type of stdout, redirection and pipe functions like grep, sort, etc.

 <details>
   <summary><b>✏️ Show Usage Example</b></summary>